 The supplier must have supplied goods or services for a consideration in money, and must have accounted for and paid VAT on the supply.

-All or part of the consideration must have been written off as a bad debt by making the appropriate entry in the refunds for bad debts account.
+All or part of the consideration must have been written off as a bad debt by making the appropriate entry in the relief for bad debts account.

 At least six months (but not more than four years and six months) must have elapsed since the later of the date of supply or the due date for payment.